To all language lovers who have ever wanted to learn a most melodious tongue: French isn’t just for France anymore!

 For you to partake of french lessons london through L’Alliance, each hour of instruction would cost £52, provided you visit their office.
 Should you need a tutor in your home, they command £58.

 There would be a slight price bump if you and your spouse take lessons together.

 travelling in France or plan to stay there a while, you might consider their immersion programmes to improve your spoken French and language comprehension.

-If sojourning in the south of France is out of the question, you could still learn French online, at a cost of £35 per hour of instruction.
+If sojourning in the south of France is out of the question, you could still take French lessons online, at a cost of £35 per hour of instruction.

 Perhaps the best aspect of these and other French learning websites is that their pages list free resources for learning a language!